Sophia (robot): Criticism

-According to Quartz, experts who have reviewed the robot's partially open-source code state that Sophia is best categorized as a chatbot with a face.
+According to Quartz, experts who have reviewed the robot's partially open-source code state that Sophia is best categorised as a "chatbot with a face".

-According to The Verge, Hanson has exaggerated Sophia's capacity for consciousness, for example by having said that Sophia is "basically alive", which Verge writer James Vincent described as "grossly misleading".
-In a piece produced by CNBC which indicates that their own interview questions for Sophia were heavily rewritten by its creators, Goertzel responds to the Hanson quote by suggesting Hanson means Sophia is "alive" in the way that, to a sculptor, a piece of sculpture becomes "alive" in the sculptor's eyes as the work nears completion.
+According to The Verge, Hanson has exaggerated Sophia's capacity for consciousness, for example by having said that Sophia is "basically alive", which the Verge writer James Vincent described as "grossly misleading".

-In January 2018, Facebook's director of artificial intelligence, Yann LeCun, tweeted that Sophia was "complete bullshit" and slammed the media for giving coverage to "Potemkin AI".
-In response, Ben Goertzel, the former chief scientist for the company that made Sophia, stated he had never suggested that Sophia was close to human-level intelligence.
+In January 2018 Facebook's director of artificial intelligence, Yann LeCun, said on Twitter that Sophia was "complete bullsh*t" and criticised the media for giving coverage to "Potemkin AI".
+In response Ben Goertzel, the former chief scientist for the company that made Sophia, stated he had never suggested that Sophia was close to human-level intelligence.

 Goertzel has also acknowledged that it is "not ideal" that some think of Sophia as having human-equivalent intelligence, but argues Sophia's presentation conveys something unique to audiences, saying "If I show them a beautiful smiling robot face, then they get the feeling that AGI may indeed be nearby and viable" and "None of this is what I would call AGI, but nor is it simple to get working.
 And it is absolutely cutting-edge in terms of dynamic integration of perception, action, and dialogue".

+Arabic users on Twitter joked that because Sophia did not have to wear a hijab, she was given "more rights than women".

 In popular culture

-Sophia has appeared in videos and music videos, including The White King, and as the lead female character in pop singer Leehom Wang’s music video A.I.
+Sophia has appeared in videos and music videos, including The White King, and as the lead female character in the American popular music singer Leehom Wang's music video A.I.

-A Sophia lookalike was portrayed by drag queen Gigi Goode in the "Snatch Game" episode of the twelfth season of RuPaul’s Drag Race (2020).
-Goode won the episode with her character "Maria the Robot", based heavily on Sophia and named after a robot featured in the Fritz Lang film Metropolis.
+A Sophia lookalike was portrayed by the American drag performer Gigi Goode in the "Snatch Game" episode of the twelfth season of RuPaul's Drag Race (2020).
+Goode won the episode with her character "Maria the Robot", based heavily on Sophia and named after a robot featured in the Fritze Lang film Metropolis.

+In 2022 Sophia collaborated with the Italian artist Andrea Bonaceto.
+For this project he created digital portraits of Sophia and her creators, which were then processed by Sophia's neural network to produce a unique output that evolved from Bonaceto's original artworks.
+Bonaceto then created a series of non-fungible tokens (NFTs) as video loops displaying the evolution of the work, starting with drawings by Bonaceto, morphing into the robot interpretation, and then transitioning back to Bonaceto's work.
+The cornerstone piece of the release "Sophia Instantiation" was auctioned on the NFT platform Nifty Gateway for US$688,888.

+In 2023 Sophia was featured at the entrance of the BOSS Techtopia Fashion Show.